f4exb/sdrangel/plugins/channel/udpsrc/readme.md

 By "source" one should undetstand a source of samples for the outside of SDRangel application.
 An UDP connection is established from the plugin to the given address and port and samples are directed to it.

-The block size is fixed to 512 samples that is 2048 bytes.
+The UDP block size or UDP payload size is fixed to 512 samples.
+The size in bytes depends on the format:

+  - S16LE types not labeled as "mono": each sample is a complex sample of two 16 bit signed integers therefore the block size is 2048 bytes
+  - S16LE types labeled as "mono": each sample is a real sample of a single 16 bit signed integer therefore the block size is 1024 bytes

 The receiving application must make sure it acknowledges this block size.
-UDP may fragment the block but there will be a point when the last UDP block will fill up a complete block of 2048 bytes.
-In particular in GNUradio the UDP source block must be configured with a 2048 bytes payload size.
+UDP may fragment the block but there will be a point when the last UDP block will fill up a complete block of this amount of bytes.
+In particular in GNUradio the UDP source block must be configured with a 2048 or 1024 bytes payload size depending on the format.

 <h2>Interface</h2>